HepCBC Hepatitis C Education & Prevention Society

 TREATMENT ACCESS activities include

-- Monitoring HCV care and treatment policies and implementation;
+- Monitoring HCV and HBV care and treatment policies and implementation;

-- Participation in federal and BC PharmaCare Patient Group Reviews of new drugs
+- Completing Patient Group Reviews of new drugs

 - Meeting and working with other groups to develop a strong, united patient voice in treatment access issues.